A Kenyan girl and boy smiling

 When is World Children’s Day?

 However, in the United Kingdom and Spain, World Children’s Day, also referred to as National Children's Day, is celebrated on the second Sunday of May every year.
-Globally, World Children’s Day is marked on different days.
+The next Children's Day in the UK will be on 18 May 2025.

 READ MORE: International Day of the Girl